BlueAcornInc/aio-commerce-bazaarvoice/README.md

       ```

       (Replace `<your-project-id>` and `<your-workspace-name>` with your actual values, which you can find in the Adobe Developer Console.)

+      OR

+      You can use the following combination to select interactively your destination environment:

+      ```
+      aio console org select
+      aio console project select
+      aio console workspace select
+      aio app use --merge
+      ```

     - Deploy the App Builder actions using the Adobe I/O CLI: